 Leverage creates a greater risk of loss, as well as potential for more gain, for our common stock than if leverage is not used.
 Leverage capital would have complete priority upon distribution of assets on liquidation or otherwise over common stock.
 We expect to invest the net proceeds derived from any use or issuance of leverage capital according to the investment objectives and strategies described in this prospectus.
 As long as our leverage capital is invested in securities that provide a higher rate of return than the dividend rate or interest rate of the leverage capital after taking its related expenses into consideration, the leverage will cause our common stockholders to receive a higher rate of income than if we were not leveraged.
 Conversely, if the return derived from such securities is less than the cost of leverage (including increased expenses to us), our total return will be less than if leverage had not been used, and, therefore, the amount available for distribution to our common stockholders will be reduced.
-In the latter case, our Advisor in its best judgment nevertheless may determine to maintain our leverage capital.
-There is no assurance that the long term benefits to our common stockholders of so doing will outweigh the current reduced return.
+In the latter case, our Advisor in its best judgment nevertheless may determine to maintain our leveraged position if it expects that the long term benefits to our common stockholders of so doing will outweigh the current reduced return.
 There is no assurance that we will be successful in enhancing the level of our total return.
 The NAV of our common stock will be reduced by the fees and issuance costs of any leverage capital.
-There is no assurance that outstanding amounts we borrow may allow prepayment by us prior to final maturity without significant penalty, but we do not expect to indemnify our lenders, particularly any banks, against liabilities they may incur related to their loan to us.
-Utilizing leverage may also restrict our ability to pay dividends, which could lead to a loss of our RIC status.
-We may also be required to secure any amounts borrowed from a bank by pledging our investments as collateral.
+There is no assurance that outstanding amounts we borrow may allow prepayment by us prior to final maturity without significant penalty, but we do not expect any sinking fund or mandatory retirement provisions.
+Outstanding amounts would be payable at maturity or such earlier times as we may agree.
+We may be required to prepay outstanding amounts or incur a penalty rate of interest in the event of the occurrence of certain events of default.
+We may be expected to indemnify our lenders, particularly any banks, against liabilities they may incur related to their loan to